developer22-university/catchharsh.github.io/aboutme.md

 subtitle: Competitive Programmer cum Anime lover
 ---
 Hi, I'm Harsh Gupta, a sophomore at IIT Patna.
-I think a competitive programmer is always an anime lover.
+I am a competitive programmer cum developer, would like to work on something that can impact the society in a positive way.
+Solving problems is my hobby and I really enjoy this _sport_.

 I enjoy:
 - Competitive programming